Pennsylvania American Water opens applications for its 2023 Environmental Grants Program

 Background

-Created in 2005, this annual grant program has donated more than $650,000 to fund more than 135 projects that protect and improve the environment throughout the Commonwealth.
+Created in 2005, the annual grant program has donated more than $650,000 to fund more than 135 projects that protect and improve the environment throughout the Commonwealth.

 Berks Nature (Berks County); Dormont Stormwater Authority (Allegheny County); Eastern Pennsylvania Coalition for Abandoned Mine Reclamation (Luzerne County); East Pikeland Township (Chester County); Ellwood City (Lawrence County); Fairview Township (York County); Indiana County Conservation District; Lackawanna Heritage Valley Authority (Lackawanna County); Lackawanna River Conservation Association (Lackawanna County); Three Rivers Waterkeeper (Allegheny County); Silver Spring Township (Cumberland County); Warren County Conservation District; and Watershed Coalition of the Lehigh Valley (Northampton County).

-It is a subsidiary of American Water that provides high-quality, reliable water and wastewater services to approximately 2,4 million people.
+The company is a subsidiary of American Water, which provides high-quality, reliable water and wastewater services to approximately 2.4 million people.

 LEAVE A COMMENT: